 My 60th birthday was the impetus to devote more time to the fiber pursuits I love.
 These include spinning, weaving, dyeing, basket making and passing on a love of textiles.
 This is my record of my work: project reports, photos and occasional thoughts about life.

 Fiber Associations is the name of my textile business.
-This year I hope to go beyond dozens of handmade gifts and hours volunteering to teach textile crafts to kids and start a real business.
+In 2013 I decided to go beyond dozens of handmade gifts and hours volunteering to teach textile crafts and to start a real business.

 “Fiber” for obvious reasons- it’s the basis of my art and my craft.
 “Associations” because that’s how my mind works.
 When I walk by a park, I see green grass and trees and a playground, but I also see my son’s birthday party more than a dozen years ago.
 When I make gifts, I muse about the person and our relationship and years of history while I develop something unique for them.
 Also, much of my recent work focuses on reuse or re-purposing.
 It may be that the yarn I use was purchased for another project and I remember the project as I re-use remainders.
 Yarns may be dyed with plants from my yard or at least may have been dyed in my yard so I feel gratitude for the garden while I work.
 At estate sales I buy unfinished textiles and old yarn and as I work I wonder about the woman who originally had them.
 Increasingly my work has symbolic meaning as well as being functional craft.